owncloud/QA/Desktop/Test_Plan_VFS.md

   * [ ] Create file in directory and open with LO.
 Do not change.
 Remove the directory on the server.
 After closing LO, directory and file are removed.
 (See #9293)
   * [ ] Create file in directory and open with LO.
 Remove the directory on the server.
 Edit the file and save it.
 After closing LO, directory and file are created again.
 (See #9293)
   * [ ] On server: create FolderA and 2 files NewFile and Newfile inside FolderB
-    * [ ] watch client -> a red warning message "...file name clash..." is shown , 'Not synced' tab also shows file name clash
+    * [ ] watch client -> a red warning message "...file name clash..." is shown for some seconds, then the "i" icon ('Activity''Not synced' tab also shows file name clash)
     * [ ] 'Open folder' and check status of FolderB and NewFile -> spinning icon ("cycle mode") for folder and file
     * [ ] Move FolderB to another place (outside the syncroot) -> Known issue: FolderB is moved locally but not deleted on server